 At Pain Physicians NY, a top rated pain management clinic in Brooklyn, NYC we offer you absolutely best osteoarthritis hip pain management options to prevent the progression of the hip arthritis.
 Our osteoarthritis hip pain management doctors and specialists effectively treat chronic arthritis of the hip.
 We have the most advanced, cutting edge equipment for osteoarthritis hip pain management.
-In our brand new state of the art facility we perform cortisone injections, osteotomy & total hip replacement surgery.
+In our brand new state-of-the-art facility, we perform cortisone injections, PRP and stem cell therapy, and radiofrequency ablation.

-Our Brooklyn osteoarthritis hip pain management specialists are best in region.
-We were selected to be a part of the international medical team for the Rio Olympic Games.
+Our Brooklyn osteoarthritis hip pain management specialists are best in the region.

 Osteoarthritis (Arthritis) of the Hip

-Osteoarthritis (OA) is a degenerative bone condition which causes various joints of the body to become inflamed and swollen.
-Weight bearing joints of the body like hip and knee joint are the ones that are most commonly involved.
+Osteoarthritis (OA) is a degenerative bone condition that causes various joints of the body to become inflamed and swollen.
+Weight-bearing joints of the body like hip and knee joints are the ones that are most commonly involved.

 Osteoarthritis of the hip joint is a chronic, debilitating disease that adversely affects the daily life activities.
 Following is your guide for understanding the causes and management of this condition.
 Read on!